spamalot/quichem/SYNTAX.rst

 .. _parenthesis:

 Sometimes, elements require parentheses.
-Parenthesis are inserted into compounds by surrounding a segment of a compound with single-quotes (``'``).
+Parentheses are inserted into compounds by surrounding a segment of a compound with single-quotes (``'``).
 Parentheses can be nested if necessary.